 Uncovered bridges had short lifespans of about 15 to 20 years.
 So people started to cover them to protect the timbers underneath from the wind, rain, and snow.

 Today covered bridges are more about rural charm than practicality.

 Pennsylvania, Ohio, and Indiana each has more covered bridges than any New England state, according to the National Society for the Preservation of Covered Bridges..
 Pennsylvania, with 219, has the most.
 But Vermont can claim the densest concentration of the old timbered structures, with 106.

-New Hampshire once had close to 400, but that number dwindled to 54.
-Rhode Island is the only New England state with fewer than eight covered bridges; it only has one.
+New Hampshire once had close to 400 covered bridges, but that number has dwindled to 54.
+Rhode Island is the only New England state with fewer than eight covered bridges, with but one.